2019 Spanish local elections in La Rioja

-This is the results breakdown of the local elections held in La Rioja on 26 May 2019.
+This article presents the results breakdown of the local elections held in La Rioja on 26 May 2019.
 The following tables show detailed results in the autonomous community's most populous municipalities, sorted alphabetically.

 City control

 The following table lists party control in the most populous municipalities, including provincial capitals (shown in bold).
 Gains for a party are displayed with the cell's background shaded in that party's colour.